oceanprotocol/pdr-backend/READMEs/get-ocean-on-sapphire.md

 Acquire OCEAN from various exchanges like Binance, Kraken, Uniswap, or Coinbase.
 Once obtained, ensure to withdraw the amount of OCEAN you'd like to utilize to your web3 wallet. **Always double-check the receiving address before initiating the withdrawal to secure your assets.**

-## 2. Transfer OCEAN to Sapphire Mainnet using Celer Bridge
+## 2. Transfer OCEAN to Sapphire Mainnet via Celer Bridge

 ### 1. Navigate to Celer bridge